Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ### Step 2:  Register the sample with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
-To register these projects you can:
+To register these projects, you can:

 - either follow the steps in the paragraphs below (Step 2 and Step 3)
-- or use PowerShell scripts which **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies) and modify the projects' configuration files.
+- or use PowerShell scripts that **automatically** create for you the Azure AD applications and related objects (passwords, permissions, dependencies) and modify the projects' configuration files.
 If you want to do use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

 #### Register the TodoListService web API

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+6. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.